djfun/audio-visualizer-python/README.md

 # License
-audio-visualizer-python is licensed under the MIT license.
+Source code of audio-visualizer-python is licensed under the MIT license.

+Some dependencies of this application are under the GPL license.
+When packaged with these dependencies, audio-visualizer-python may also be under the terms of this GPL license.